-11. A player who wins his game scores one point (1), a player who loses his game scores no points (0) and a player who draws his game scores a half point (1/2).
+11. Unless announced otherwise in advance, a player who wins his game, or wins by forfeit, scores one point (1), a player who loses his game, or forfeits scores no points (0) and a player who draws his game scores a half point (1/2).